 Of course, benchmarks can only take a shipper so far in their carrier negotiations.
 While overall volume and revenue certainly play a role in pricing, FedEx and UPS discounts are largely based on the carriers’ analysis of distribution footprints and physical package characteristics, which are directly tied to the carrier cost drivers.
 Other pricing factors include desired carrier operating ratios, sales commissions, strategic account value, and competitive considerations.

-Therefore, simply reviewing benchmarking data may not be enough to draw conclusions that you, too, should be receiving similar discounts.
+Therefore, a parcel audit could be needed because simply reviewing benchmarking data may not be enough to draw conclusions that you, too, should be receiving similar discounts.
 Benchmarks like those published above will provide shippers with an idea of what’s possible – high watermarks for which to strive.
 Finally, when survey questions are cross-tabulated with shipper volume, spend, industry or other key metrics, shippers are better able to correlate their results with more relevant peers.